jorgeteixe/jorgeteixe/README.md

 # 👋 hey, i'm jorge

-i’m an open source advocate & dev working at an open source program office, and president of [gpul](https://gpul.org), a galician linux user group.
+i’m an open source advocate, dev, and president of [gpul](https://gpul.org), a galician linux user group.

 i care about software freedom, empowering others, and building stuff that people enjoy.